 A while back I wrote on Foreclosures and the Five Stages of Grief.
 If you map the grieving process to the foreclosure process, it seems to me that negotiating for a loan modification is the bargaining stage, the desperate attempt to restore better times.

-Despite their efforts the owners recently got a phone call from BofA advising them that their home would go to trustee sale in ten days.
-The surprised owners asked why, especially given the recent announcements that BofA would soon be offering principal balance reductions.
-BofA responded that the decision was final, and that even if they qualified for the new program, BofA wasn’t willing to postpone the sale long enough to find out.
+Despite their efforts, the owners recently got a phone call from BofA advising them that their home would go to a trustee sale in ten days.
+The surprised owners asked why especially given the recent announcements that BofA would soon be offering principal balance reductions.
+BofA responded that the decision was final and that even if they qualified for the new program, BofA wasn’t willing to postpone the sale long enough to find out.

 Despite the fact that loan modifications should make sense for all involved, the truth is that most loan modifications available today are even worse than the mortgages they’re replacing.
 Despite the recent headlines about new loan modification programs featuring principal balance reductions, a simple look under the covers reveals these new programs still fail to adequately address the core problem – negative equity.
-Instead they simply put a band-aid on fatal wound, while telling onlookers everything will be ok.
+Instead, they simply put a band-aid on the fatal wounds, while telling onlookers everything will be ok.

-Five years from now, as those “lucky” enough to get one of these toxic loan modification face the payment increases they agreed to, our Brentwood couple will have long since completed the grieving process, with worries of negative equity just a distant memory.
+Five years from now, as those “lucky” enough to get one of these toxic loan modifications to face the payment increases they agreed to, our Brentwood couple will have long since completed the grieving process, with worries of negative equity just a distant memory.